Driedplum/CloudManager/README.md

 Run all pods and services: `kubectl apply -f .`\
 Show all pods and services: `kubectl get all`

-### Monitoring system: building log pipeline via ELK Stack using fluentd, elastic search, and kibana
+### Monitoring system: building log pipeline via ELK Stack using Fluentd, Elasticsearch, and Kibana
 - Fluentd: pull logs from each container
 - Elasticsearc: store the logs
 - Kibana: visualization